-What you can do to boost CLV scores and customer loyalty
+What your organization can do to increase customers’ CLV scores and brand loyalty

 Now, how you elevate the average CLV score for all customers — and, in particular, those for your highest-value buyers — will certainly differ from the strategy other companies employ.

-If a furniture retailer aims to increase customer lifetime value for those who order $1,000-plus of home furnishings once every 12-24 months, its predictive CLV model for those buyers will be different than one for a retail business whose customers buy lower-cost items (e.g., those less than $50) more often.
+If a furniture retailer aims to increase customer lifetime value for those who order $1,000-plus of home furnishings once every 12-24 months, its predictive CLV model for those buyers (e.g., customer loyalty program members) will be different than one for a retail business whose customers buy lower-cost items (e.g., those less than $50) more often.

 Factoring in your business model with your CLV formula

-As BlueConic’s Customer Success Manager, Ali Paradiso, noted on our AI-for-marketing webinar, you can tweak your CLV model to match your sales cycle and your products’ and services’ price points:
+As BlueConic Sr. Customer Success Manager Ali Paradiso noted on our AI marketing capabilities webinar, you can tweak your organization’s unique customer lifetime value model to match your sales cycle and products’ and services’ price points:

-- If your brand has a typically long sales cycle and low-frequency products, your predictive customer lifetime value model in AI Workbench, for instance, will likely require a longer timeframe in order to capture data necessary to make an accurate calculation.
-For example, you might want to use purchases over weeks or months, instead of days for your model.
-Then, ensure that the chosen observation period is large enough to observe multiple purchases in order to deliver the most accurate calculation.
+- If your brand has a typically long sales cycle and low-frequency products, your predictive customer lifetime value model will likely require a longer timeframe in order to capture data necessary to make an accurate calculation.
+For example, you might want to use purchases over weeks or months instead of days for your model, then ensure the chosen observation period is large enough to observe multiple purchases in order to deliver the most accurate calculation.

-- Conversely, if your business has a generally short sales cycle and high frequency, you could use daily or weekly purchases to calculate CLV.
+- Conversely, if your business has a generally short sales cycle and high frequency of products sold, you could use daily or weekly purchases to more accurately calculate CLV.

 Creating new customer segments based on CLV models